How to go to China for a short holiday WITHOUT getting a visa in advance! (Updated August

 Duration of Stay: 30 days (counted from 00:00 on the day after entry, ie midnight the next day)

 Geographical Restriction: Can only stay within Hainan.
-Visa is required if you wish to travel to other places in China, and you must travel from any other place outside of mainland China (travelling from and through Hong Kong is allowed) directly to Hainan.
-THIS IS VERY IMPORTANT ie YOU CANNOT HAVE A LAYOVER ANYWHERE ELSE IN CHINA ON YOUR WAY TO HAINAN.
+Visa (or if you are already in China, an application to the local Exit and Entry Department before your 30 days is up) is required if you wish to travel to other places in mainland China, and you must travel from any other place outside of mainland China (travelling from and through Hong Kong is allowed) directly to Hainan.
+THIS IS VERY IMPORTANT ie YOU CANNOT HAVE A LAYOVER ANYWHERE ELSE IN MAINLAND CHINA ON YOUR WAY TO HAINAN.

 Cost: None besides travel agency fees if you wish to engage one.